 Pursuant to the Insurer Administration Order, an English Insurance Company, other than a Friendly Society, is subject to the administration provisions in Schedule B1 to the Insolvency Act 1986, but such an administration must be commenced by order of the court.
-Appointment of an administrator out of court (that is, by filing prescribed documents with the court) is not possible in relation to an English Insurance four other legal forms of English Insurance Company covered by this memorandum would fall within this definition.
+Appointment of an administrator out of court (that is, by filing prescribed documents with the court) is not possible in relation to an English Insurance Company.
+The basic time limit for the duration of an administration is extended from 12 to 30 months.